-Editor’s note: the reference time used for the timing information is for FFS.

 9.3.2.2 Latency metrics

 To enable good XR experiences, it is relevant to monitor latencies such as the motion-to-photon and the pose-to-render-to-photon.

 Beyond the sense of presence and immersiveness, the age of the content and user interaction delay are of the uttermost importance for immersive and non-immersive interactive experiences, i.e., experiences for which the user interaction with the scene impacts the content of scene (such as online gaming).